Iterative Estimation of Mixed Exponential Random Graph Models with Nodal Random Effects: Introduction

 \section{Introduction}

 The analysis of network data has become a challenging and emerging field in statistics in the last years. \cite{GoldenbergZheng:2010}, \cite{HunterKrivitskySchweinberger:2012} and \cite{Fienberg:2012} provide comprehensive articles on statistical approaches, challenges and developments in network data analysis.
-We also refer to \cite{Kolaczyk:2009} and \cite{kolaczyk2014statistical} for a general introduction and the related routines for network data analysis in R. In this paper we concentrate on Exponential Random Graph Models (ERGM) originally introduced in \cite{FrankStrauss:1986} and more deeply discussed e.g. in \cite{LusherKoskinenRobins:2013}.
-Yet, a central restriction in ERGMs is the assumption that nodes are exchangeable, at least up to node specific covariates.
-Putting it differently, the standard ERGM assumes node specific homogeneity, which also means that any permutation of the node labels will yield to the same model.
+We also refer to \cite{Kolaczyk:2009} and \cite{kolaczyk2014statistical} for a general introduction and the related routines for network data analysis in R. In this paper, we concentrate on Exponential Random Graph Models (ERGM) originally introduced in \cite{FrankStrauss:1986} and more deeply discussed e.g. in \cite{LusherKoskinenRobins:2013}.
+Unless node specific covariates are included in the ERGM, the probability for all possible edges across the graph is assumed to be homogeneous, which also means that any permutation of the node labels will yield the same probability.
 This is a questionable assumption, in particular in large networks, which also contributes towards stability problems for estimation as discussed e.g. in \cite{schweinberger2011instability} or \cite{schweinberger2017foundations}.
-We aim to extend the ERGM by introducing node specific heterogeneity effects.\\
+We follow \cite{thiemichen2016bayesian} and extend the ERGM by incorporating node specific heterogeneity effects to overcome the homogeneity assumption of ERGM and capture the unobserved heterogeneity in the network.\\

 Consider a network of $n$ actors for which some dyadic relationships have been recorded.
-These relations can be represented in the form of an $n \times n$ adjacency matrix $Y$, with elements $y_{ij} = 1$ if an edge from $i$ to $j$ exists and $y_{ij} = 0$ otherwise.
-In undirected networks we have $y_{ij} = y_{ji} \,\forall \,i \neq j$, which we assume throughout this paper.
-The probability of observing a given network conditional on a set of (sufficient) network statistics is given by the ERGM
+These relations can be represented in the form of an $n \times n$ adjacency matrix $Y$, with elements $Y_{ij} = 1$ if an edge from $i$ to $j$ exists and $Y_{ij} = 0$ otherwise.
+In undirected networks we have $Y_{ij} = Y_{ji} \,\forall \,i \neq j$, which we assume throughout this paper.
+We consider the probability of observing a given network conditional on a set of (sufficient) network statistics is given by the ERGM